 ACME uses a unique process that involves firing a beam of cold thorium-oxide (ThO) molecules — a million of them per pulse, 50 times per second — into a chamber the size of a large desk.

 Within that chamber, lasers orient the molecules and the electrons within, as they soar between two charged glass plates inside a carefully controlled magnetic field.
 ACME researchers watch for the light the molecules emit when targeted by a carefully tuned set of readout lasers.
 The light provides information to determine the shape of the electron’s charge.

 By controlling some three dozen parameters, from the tuning of the lasers to the timing of experimental steps, ACME achieved a 10-fold detection improvement over the previous record holder: ACME’s 2014 experiment.
 The ACME researchers said they expect to reach another 10-fold improvement on precision in future versions of the experiment.

-Along with DeMille, ACME’s principle investigators are Gerald Gabrielse from Northwestern and John Doyle from Harvard.
-Co-authors of the study include Zack Lasner, Brendon O’Leary, and Xing Wu of Yale, and former Yale researcher Adam D. West.
+Along with DeMille, ACME’s principal investigators are Gerald Gabrielse from Northwestern and John Doyle from Harvard.
+Co-authors of the study include Zack Lasner, Brendon O’Leary, Xing Wu of Yale, and former Yale researcher Adam D. West.

 Reference: “Improved limit on the electric dipole moment of the electron” by ACME Collaboration, 17 October 2018, Nature.

 This is measuring the distortion of the electric field around the electron, not the size of the electron.
 I had thought the size is a point source, IE no measurable physical size.